aiforged/docs/docs/services/object-detection/google-object-detection.md

 4. **Process Documents**\
    Select the uploaded documents and click **Process Checked**.

-{% hint style="info" %}
+!!! info
     Tip: For new services, process a small batch first to verify detection results before scaling up.
-{% endhint %}

 ***